Vector Marketing is a scam because they have a bad reputation.

 My experience as a sales rep was that some of my fellow trainees gave up quickly, mistakenly assuming that their lack of initial success was an indication that they couldn’t succeed in the long term.
 Many of them would have been successful if they had exhibited a little stronger commitment.
 My perspective with anything I do is that my experience the first month or two is never an indication of how good I could eventually become, and I observed that to be the case in Vector as well.

 Are all Vector reps successful?
 Of course not.
 Some give it a fair shot and do OK but simply don’t enjoy the work and move on to something else.
 Others are lackluster in their effort or have such a poor work ethic or attitude that they never give themselves a fair shot.
-Others absolutely excel over the long term, and without exception these are individuals who demonstrate a commitment and ability to successfully navigate disappointments and setbacks.
-The position isn’t easy.
+Others absolutely excel over the long term, and without exception, these are individuals who demonstrate a commitment and ability to successfully navigate disappointments and setbacks.
+The position, like any sales job, isn’t easy.
 It takes diligence.
 There will be very distinct highs and lows.
-My toughest time as a rep was during a period of personal struggle combined with academic struggles combined with a string of appointments where no one bought a single thing.
+My toughest time as a rep was during a period of personal struggle combined with academic struggles, combined with a string of appointments where no one bought a single thing.
 My greatest high was when a customer placed a very large order that contributed to me being a top 5 sales performance winner at a company conference.